Stocks skid as oil plunge continues; tech sector also falls

 - Sprint is throttling Microsoft’s Skype service, study finds

 Energy companies have done far worse than the rest of the market over the last few months.
-Over the last 30 days, the S&P 500 index of energy companies has fallen 12.5 percent, while the broader S&P 500 is down 3.6 percent.
+Over the last 30 days, the S&P 500 index of energy companies has fallen 12 percent, while the broader S&P 500 is down about 3 percent.

 PIPELINE WOES: A federal judge blocked a permit from the Trump administration for the construction of TransCanada’s Keystone XL pipeline, pending an environmental review.
 The long-delayed pipeline would begin in Alberta and shuttle as much as 830,000 barrels a day of crude through a half dozen states to terminals on the Gulf Coast.
 U.S. District Judge Brian Morris put on hold the $8 billion project, ruling that the potential impact had not been considered as required by federal law.
 Environmentalists and Native American groups sued to stop the project, citing property rights and potential oil spills.